 The GTA North Region is approximately bounded by the Regional Municipality of York, and also includes parts of the Cities of Toronto, Brampton, and Mississauga.
-For the purpose of regional planning, the region was divided into two sub-regions: York and Western sub-regions.

 The Needs Assessment led by Hydro One for the second cycle was completed and the report was published in March 2018.
-The IRRP was then completed and the report was published by IESO in February 2020.
-The RIP has also been completed and the report was published by Hydro One in October 2020.
+The IRRP was then completed, and the report was published by IESO in February 2020.
+The RIP has also been completed published in October 2020.
+Below updates have been identifies as needs in this region: